Irish whiskey history is a story of tradition, rootedness, and not a little bit of stubbornness, and Midleton Irish Whiskey is a great example.

 When I went to look into Midleton Irish Whiskey, I found a page about Irish whiskey history .
 History nerd that I am, I started soaking up the story of the rise, and fall, and rise again of the Irish whiskey industry.
 I won’t go into all the detail here (thank goodness for that!)…there’s a wonderful YouTube video that succinctly and sufficiently tells that story.
 However, there are two items I want to highlight though…firstly, in the late 18th century the Irish whiskey distillers started using unmalted barley in their mash to avoid paying the English a tax on malted barley, thus creating the unique taste of Irish Pot Still Whiskey we still have today (stubbornness pays off!).
 Secondly, the Irish whiskey distillers doggedly clung onto the tradition of using Single Pot Stills to make their whiskey, even after the invention (by an Irishman, no less) of the Coffey (or Continuous) Still in the early half of the 19th century.
 That desire to maintain their traditions cost the Irish whiskey industry dearly, and it took more than a century to make up for it.
 In the end though, this combination of stubbornness and rootedness in tradition gave us the wonderful world of Irish whiskey.

-Side Note: I had previously reviewed some of these expressions in Can I buy a vowel?…I find it interesting to compare how my palate has changed (or at least my adjectives have improved) since then.
-I’ve included those older reviews in italics below the current review just for grins and giggles.
+[Side Note: I had previously reviewed some of these expressions in Can I buy a vowel?…I find it interesting to compare how my palate has changed (or at least my adjectives have improved) since then.
+I’ve included those older reviews in the Notes section of the current review just for grins and giggles.]

 To the lineup, then!